For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Contrary to what you might think, shops on the high street have no legal obligation to let you return something if you've changed your mind.

 However, in the interests of customer relations, most stores will offer a 'goodwill returns policy'.
-This allows you to return the product if you change your mind but, as it's not legally binding, you should never assume this is the case.
+This allows you to return the product if you change your mind.
+As it's not legally binding, you should never assume this is the case.
 Instead, always make sure to check returns policies before you buy anything.

 Whether they offer a refund, exchange or store credit is entirely up to the retailer, and it's up to you to ask what the policy is before you part with your cash.
 The returns policy is often also printed at the bottom of your receipt.